 Design – The UE Boom 2 is one of the most colorful speakers around.
 It features a 360-degree speaker grille divided by a rubber strip.
 It comes in some vibrant color combinations.
 The Boom 2 is made to be carried around.
 Also, since it is shock-proof and waterproof, you won’t get in trouble for dropping it either.

 Solid music performance, rich bass, speakerphone functionality.

-Sound - The Razer Leviathan delivers solid music performance, especially for such a small package.
+Sound – The Razer Leviathan delivers solid music performance, especially for such a small package.
 Moreover, it is capable of an incredibly clear and high bass with no or very little distortion.
-It is an decent overall speaker and should do well for anything you would expect in a portable speaker.
+It is a decent overall speaker and should do well for anything you would expect in a portable speaker.

 Battery – Razer promises up to 10 hours of battery life with the Leviathan Mini.
 Your figures may vary, depending on the use and volume levels, etc.